 Op-Ed: Student Success Act Offers a Model for Effective, Accountable Education Funding

-In today's Sunday Oregonian, Rep. Smith Warner joined former Sen. Arnie Roblan—another architect of the Student Success Act—to explain why this landmark legislation should be a model for all of Oregon’s K-12 funding.
+Former Rep. Barbara Smith Warner and Sen. Arnie Roblan—architects of the Student Success Act—explain why this landmark legislation should be a model for all of Oregon’s K-12 funding.

 The first episode explores big questions: What was the intention behind Senate Bill 13?
 What can it look like to teach Indigenous Studies as a white teacher?